Dasharo/docs/docs/unified-test-documentation/dasharo-performance/414-pfsense-serial-booting-performance-test.md

 1. Proceed with the
    [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).

-## BPS001.001 Boot pfSense (serial output) stable from disk after cold-boot
+## BPS001.001 Boot pfSense LTS CE (serial output) from disk after cold-boot

 **Test description**

-This test aims to verify that pfSense (serial output) stable could be booted from the disk on the DUT after cold-boot.
+This test aims to verify that pfSense LTS CE (serial output) could be booted from the disk on the DUT after cold-boot.
 The test is performed in multiple iterations.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = pfSense (serial output) stable
+1. `OPERATING_SYSTEM` = pfSense CE serial 2.6.0

 **Test setup**